How To Stop Car Theft

 As cars have become more secure, stealing car keys has become a top priority for car thieves.

-Never leave your keys unattended in public and when you’re at home make sure your keys are both out of sight and out of reach.
+Stop car theft by never leave your keys unattended in public and when you’re at home make sure your keys are both out of sight and out of reach.

 But never take the keys upstairs or hide them in the bedroom.
 If a thief is that determined to gain access to a vehicle, better to let them take it than to put you or your family at risk.